EmilZackrisson/RepositoryLinter/README.md

 - Checks that the repository contains a .gitignore file.
 - Checks if there are GitHub WorkFlow files (.github/workflows/).
 - Checks all files if they contain "test" and print the file name.
-- TODO: Checks the repository for secrets using the [Trufflehog](https://github.com/trufflesecurity/trufflehog) project.
+- Checks the repository for secrets using [Trufflehog](https://github.com/trufflesecurity/trufflehog).
-- TODO: Run linter on a batch of repositories.
+- Run linter on a batch of repositories.

 ## Run the program